 Date: January 15, 2011

-I was not disappointed.
-The game-play is exactly the same as I remember the board game.
-In the original Blood Bowl computer game, you were able to play as one of seven teams (Orcs, Humans, Chaos, Skaven, Dwarf, Wood Elf, Goblin, Lizardmen), with Dark Elves being made available later via download.
-A year later a new version was released called ‘Blood Bowl: Legendary Edition’ which included some game-play updates as well as a whole host of new teams to play with (Undead, Necromantic, Vampire, High Elf, Ogre, Halfling, Nurgle, Norse, Amazon, Khemri, and Elves.) and stadiums to play in.
+A year later a new version was released called ‘Blood Bowl: Legendary Edition’ which included some gameplay updates as well as a whole host of new teams to play with (Undead, Necromantic, Vampire, High Elf, Ogre, Halfling, Nurgle, Norse, Amazon, Khemri, and Elves) and stadiums to play in.
 As well as the turn-based mode there is also a real-time play mode, which is a nice new approach to the game-play, if not a little tense.

-Graphically, Blood Bowl isn’t superb although the graphics are by no means lacking, they’re just not as highly polished as a high-end games.
+Graphically, Blood Bowl isn’t superb.
+Although the graphics are by no means lacking, they’re just not as highly polished as in high-end games.
 However, the sprites are detailed enough, and each with their own animations.
 Some of the different animations for the touchdown celebration are amusing and fit in well with the races.
-The pitches are littered with detail such as left over skulls, rats, broken helmet’s etc, which add further depth to the playing field.
+The pitches are littered with detail, such as left over skulls, rats, broken helmet’s etc., which add further depth to the playing field.

 The sound and the music… well, like the graphics they are not going to knock your head off with their intense realism, but they have been creatively designed and they do fit in well with the theme of the game.

 One thing of note is the commentary.
 Through the game you’ll hear two commentators providing punditry for the game, with quirky stories and anecdotes.
 Of course, there are only a limited number of anecdotes and if you play it long enough, they’ll start to repeat them, but they fall into the background well, so they never become too annoying.